iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### SettingDictionary Resources

-It is often useful to store `SettingDictionary`s in a `WorkspaceContainer`, so they can be distributed, versioned, aliased, and access controlled.
-This can be easily accomplished by storing the stringified JSON representation of the `settingDictionary` as a `string` resource and using [Workspace.loadSettingsDictionary]($backend) to load it.
+It is often useful to store `SettingDictionary`s in a `WorkspaceContainer`, so they may be distributed, versioned, aliased, and access controlled.
+This can be easily accomplished by storing the stringified JSON representation of the `SettingDictionary` as a `string` resource and using [Workspace.loadSettingsDictionary]($backend) to load it.